Watch The Trailer ↓

 Artist Statement:

-The exhibition includes an immersive installation that fuses the power of poetry with sensory experiences to create a euphoric journey for all who participate.
-Upon entering, visitors are enveloped by a mesmerizing blend of lights and visuals that set the stage for a unique emotional encounter.
-The visual elements are harmoniously paired with a collection of poetry written by Dismoc Le Ma more than 15 years ago, offering a deeply reflective and thought-provoking experience.
+The exhibition presents an immersive installation that blends poetry with sensory experiences to create a euphoric journey for all participants.
+As visitors enter, they are enveloped by a captivating mix of lights and visuals, setting the stage for an emotional encounter.
+The visuals are paired with poetry written by Dismoc Le Ma over 15 years ago, offering a deeply reflective and thought-provoking experience.

-The installation invites attendees to engage with not only the artwork but also with the vulnerability and emotion expressed by others.
-Anonymous love letters, left by previous visitors, are thoughtfully displayed on the walls, allowing each attendee to experience a sense of connection and shared humanity.
-These letters, filled with raw emotion and affection, add an intimate and personal dimension to the space.
+The installation encourages engagement not only with the artwork but also with the vulnerability of others.
+Anonymous love letters, left by previous visitors, are displayed on the walls, fostering a sense of connection and shared humanity.
+These heartfelt letters add a personal, intimate dimension to the space.